MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ### Host Configuration <!--2-->

-To use the Transparent Networking mode, create a Container Network with mode 'Transparent' and specify a physical or virtual network adapter to which the external vSwitch will be connected.
+To use the Transparent Networking mode, create a Container Network with driver name 'transparent'.

 ```powershell
 docker network create -d transparent MyTransparentNetwork